 - Spring Quarter 2018: Mondays of Weeks 3 and 6

-Note: After submitting a grant proposal, please send an email to Amy Chan noting your proposal submission.
-She will confirm with you that all parts are complete.
+Note: After submitting a grant proposal, please send an email to UCSC Assistant Director Chris Huff at email@example.com noting your proposal submission.
+He will confirm with you that all parts are complete.
 Microgrant proposals may be submitted 30 days in advance of proposed activity/project/event.
-All grant requests are not guaranteed to receive funding, however, you are encouraged to reach out to UCSC’s grant administrator, Amy Chan (UCSC Director), with any questions about your proposal at email@example.com.
+All grant requests are not guaranteed to receive funding, however, you are encouraged to reach out to UCSC’s grant administrator Chris Huff.